Robin L. Smith, MD, MBA

 Author, Industry Leader, Influencer

-Dr. Smith is also active in many nonprofit organizations.
-She has been the founder, president and chairman of the board of the Cura Foundation (and Stem for Life) having served since 2008.
-She is currently a member of the medical advisory committee at NFL Alumni Health and the Alliance for Cell Therapy Now.
+She is currently a medical advisory committee member at NFL Alumni Health and the Alliance for Cell Therapy Now.
 Dr. Smith had previously served as a member of the executive board of trustees of Sanford Health, Sanford Health’s International Board and the board of trustees of the New York University Langone Medical Center, as well as the board of overseers of the New York University Langone Medical Center.
-Dr. Smith was also chairman of the board of directors of the New York University Hospital for Joint Diseases and served on the boards of the Alliance for Regenerative Medicine (ARM) Foundation and NFL Alumni Association’s Regenerative Medicine and Cell Therapy initiative.
-She also served as vice president and director of the Vatican’s Science and Faith (STOQ) Foundation from 2015 to 2022.
+Dr. Smith was also chairman of the board of directors of the New York University Hospital for Joint Diseases.
+She served at the Vatican’s Science and Faith (STOQ) Foundation and on the boards of the Alliance for Regenerative Medicine (ARM) Foundation and the NFL Alumni Association’s Regenerative Medicine and Cell Therapy initiative.